michae1-g/notes1/Mathematics/README.md

-This folder contains materials for the core and honors Year 5 and 6 mathematics courses at NUS High.
+This folder contains materials for the core and honors Years 5–6 Mathematics courses at NUS High.

 | Course code | Course title | Units |
 | :---- | :-------- | :----